Aleziii/pipes-ng/README.md

-This lib implement pipes to angular
+This lib implement pipe to angular